 But in the grander scheme of things?
-It mattered not one whit that he wanted her, because now that he knew what she could be, he could never allow himself to have her.
+It mattered not one whit that he wanted her because now that he knew what she could be, he would never allow himself to have her.
 Not that way.
 Plans changed.

 The calculation didn’t take long.
 If he walked up to her mother—whoever that woman was, with her ridiculous aphorisms about devils and courting and her constant scolding of her daughter—he would be tossed out on his ear.
 He would need a moment to figure out how to proceed, but proceed he would.
 If Mrs. Amelia Smith, criminally underutilized, was the one who had developed a telegraphic method for transmitting Chinese characters, then Grayson would hire her, give her all the money she demanded, and leave her very thoroughly alone.

-He had a moment of regret in the Fuzhou sun—a single moment, which he immediately relinquished.
+He had a moment of regret in the Fuzhou sun—a single moment, which he immediately put behind him.

 “Mrs. Amelia Smith,” he said with a nod of his head.
 “I believe I was incorrect.
 I do have correspondence for you from your brother.”
 He reached into his pocket and pulled out the letter of introduction Acheson had given him, holding it so that the Chinese characters faced toward her.
 “I believe this is yours.”